odriverobotics/ODrive/docs/commands.md

     * Can only be entered if the motor is calibrated (`<axis>.motor.is_calibrated`) and the encoder is ready (`<axis>.encoder.is_ready`).

 ### Startup Procedure
 By default the ODrive takes no action at startup and goes to idle immediately.
+You may execute a predefined sequence of actions at startup by configuring the following options.

+If you set `<axis>.config.startup_sequence_on_boot` to True, then the sequence will run as soon as power is applied.
+If it is set to False it will run when the Enable line is asserted, or when `<axis>.requested_state = AXIS_STATE_STARTUP_SEQUENCE`.

 In order to change what startup procedures are used, set the startup procedures you want to `True`.
 The ODrive will sequence all enabled startup actions selected in the order shown below.